jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-yes, it does.
+It compiles and runs.
 But why?

 ```shell
 > cargo run